data-lessons/SQL-business/_episodes/03-sql-aggregation.md

     ORDER BY num_invoices;

-The `HAVING` keyword works exactly like the `WHERE` keyword, but uses aggregate functions instead of database fields to filter.
+The `HAVING` keyword works exactly like the `WHERE` keyword, but uses aggregated columns instead of database fields to filter.

-Note that in both queries, `HAVING` comes *after* `GROUP BY`.
+Note that `HAVING` comes *after* `GROUP BY`.
 One way to think about this is: the data are retrieved (`SELECT`), which can be filtered (`WHERE`), then joined in groups (`GROUP BY`); finally, we can filter again based on some of these groups (`HAVING`).